-Botsman imagines a time where you won’t need to answer with a traditional “elevator pitch,” or even a list of references or credentials.
-Instead, she sees “a future in which resumes and even credit scores are irrelevant, replaced by an aggregated digital reputation based on our interactions in the collaborative economy,” according to Mashable.
+Botsman has spoken of a time where you won’t need to answer with a traditional “elevator pitch,” or even a list of references or credentials.
+Instead, she sees “a future in which resumes and even credit scores are irrelevant, replaced by an aggregated digital reputation based on our interactions in the collaborative economy.”